A. Nebuchadnezzar's dream.

 Now in the second year of Nebuchadnezzar's reign, Nebuchadnezzar had dreams; and his spirit was so troubled that his sleep left him.

 a.
-In the second year: Some commentators say this happened while Daniel was in his three-year training course; others say that it was soon after he was finished.
+In the second year: It is difficult to understand the exact time this speaks of.
+Some commentators say this happened while Daniel was in his three-year training course; others say that it was soon after he finished.

 i.
-By Babylonian reckoning, the year 602 b.c. could be both the second year of Nebuchadnezzar’s reign and after three years of training for the Hebrew youths.
+The ancient Babylonians spoke of the beginning and end of the reign of their kings in a way that often overlapped years.
+Therefore, the year 602 b.c. could be both the second year of Nebuchadnezzar's reign and after three years of training for the Hebrew youths.

 b.
 His spirit was so troubled that his sleep left him: There was something disturbing about this dream and Nebuchadnezzar knew that it was unusually significant.